Frequently Asked Questions

 4) Can you explain your rates?

-My 2020 rates had not been raised since 2017 and are less than the recommended BC Psychology Association recommended rates ($220).
-Masters level counsellors rates are around $120-160.
+My 2023 rates are consistent with the BC Psychology Association recommended rates.
+Masters level counsellors rates are around $150-180.
 I would hope that clients see it as a positive investment in the possibility of lasting personal growth, but of course, there are no guarantees.

 1) What should I expect from the first session?